-Students who qualify for special discounted tuition packages may not qualify for other institutional scholarships, or may have scholarships or discounted tuition packages reduced accordingly.
+Students who qualify for special discounted tuition rates may not qualify for other institutional scholarships, or may have scholarships and other aid offers reduced accordingly.
 In the case of a tuition discount (e.g., tuition remission), scholarships received for credits taken in excess of maximum allowable discounted tuition will be prorated accordingly based on standard remaining credit ranges.
 In addition, students may only qualify for one discounted tuition program at a time.
 Any combination of scholarships and tuition credit awards cannot exceed tuition charges.